-The eligibility requirements have been updated since the Updated Initial HCBS Spending Plan Narrative was submitted, which originally had projected payments to be provided to IHSS Providers that rendered IHSS Services to program recipient(s) for a minimum of two months between March 1, 2020 and March 31, 2021.
-At this time, the one-time incentive payment will be provided to IHSS Providers that rendered IHSS Services to program recipient(s) for a minimum of three months between March 1, 2020 and December 31, 2020.
+The Q2 update, which stated that the one-time incentive payment would be provided to IHSS Providers that rendered IHSS Services to program Recipient(s) for a minimum of three months between March 1, 2020 and December 31, 2020, was an error.
+The initial eligibility requirements outlined in the Updated Initial HCBS Spending Plan Narrative were correct.
+The one-time incentive payment will be provided to IHSS Providers that rendered IHSS Services to program Recipient(s) for a minimum of two months between March 1, 2020 and March 31, 2021.